Chifa

-Lomo saltado is a dish which originated as part of the chifa tradition, the Chinese cuisine of Peru, though its popularity has made it part of the mainstream culture.
+Lomo saltado originated as a chifa dish and became part of mainstream cuisine.

 Chifa is a Chinese Peruvian culinary tradition based on Cantonese elements fused with traditional Peruvian ingredients and traditions.
 The term is also used to refer to restaurants that serve the chifa cuisine.

-Though originating in Peru, the chifa tradition has spread to neighboring countries like Ecuador, Chile, and Bolivia through increased Chinese immigration.
+Chifa has spread from Peru to neighboring countries including Ecuador, and Chile.

-Chinese-Peruvian food has become one of the most popular types of food in Peru.
-The first Chinese-Peruvian fusion restaurants were opened in Lima in around 1920 in Lima's Chinatown (Barrio Chino).
-There are thousands of chifa restaurants across all districts of Lima and many more throughout other cities of Peru, with sometimes multiple independent restaurants operating in close proximity on a single city block.

 Etymology

-The majority of Chinese Peruvians have origins in southern China, where Cantonese is spoken.
+The majority of Chinese Peruvians have origins in the southern Chinese province of Guangdong, where Cantonese is spoken.
 The Comisión Lexicografía de la Academia Peruana (CLAP) proposed that the word chifa is from Cantonese 食飯喇 (Jyutping: sik^{9} faan^{6} laa^{3}), lit "to eat cooked rice" ("comer arroz cocido") but usually meant "Time to eat [meal]".
 The term came to prominence in Lima in the 1930s, when Limeños heard Chinese people using the expression "chifan" as a call to eat in the restaurants they ran.

 A similar loanword, chaufa (a chifa fried rice dish), comes from the Cantonese 炒飯 or chaofan (Jyutping: caau^{3} faan^{6}), meaning "fried rice".